 Multiple digital technology

-Millennials spend longer online through mobile phones than PCs, laptops and tablets combined.
+Millennials spend longer online using mobile phones than computers, laptops and tablets combined.
 Younger European physicians use their smartphones for quick lookup tasks, with nearly 2 in 3 saying they prefer to access dosing information on their mobiles.

 But they don’t use mobiles in isolation.
 Research shows millennials use multiple digital sources, including larger screens and social media for their entertainment, e-commerce and education.
 So pharmaceutical companies need a multiple devices strategy for full marketing engagement with millennial HCPs and consumers.